Keparoo/kepweb/README.md

 ## Under Construction

-Create Next.js version of site
-Create email web form page
+Create Next.js version of site: The next branch is a Next.js version in progress Create email web form page
 Create page for each project